p/vcproj2cmake/README.txt

 projects, mentioning the _full_, _versioned_ library name.
-This specific semi-redundant information, of course, is something that Windows-side VS projects possibly don't want to have to maintain (or, as happened in my case, are happy to remove on a whim during an upgrade).
+This specific semi-redundant information, of course, is something that Windows-side VS projects possibly don't want to have to maintain (or, as happened in my case, are happy to unknowingly remove on a whim during an upgrade).